-The following table summarizes information about our equity compensation plans as of October 31, 2009.
+The following table summarizes information about our equity compensation plans as of October 31, 2010:

-Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a))
+Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (a) Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights (b) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) (c) Equity compensation plans approved by security holders (1) 2,032,448 \$ 15.60 1,445,072 , Equity compensation plans not approved by security holders (2) 105,000 \$ 5.89 Total 2,137,448 \$ 15.13 1,445,072

-Plan Category (a) (b) (c)

-Equity compensation plans approved by security holders (1) 1,703,062 \$ 15.19 1,326,064

-Equity compensation plans not approved by security holders (2) 160,000 \$ 7.36

-- -

-Total 1,863,062 ¢ 14.52 1,326,064

-Ψ

-(1) Represents aggregated information pertaining to our three equity compensation plans: the 1993 Stock Option Plan, the Non-Qualified Stock Option Plan and the 2002 Stock Option Plan.
-See Note 9, Stock Options, of the Notes to Consolidated Financial Statements for further information regarding these plans.
+- (1) Represents aggregated information pertaining to our three equity compensation plans: the 1993 Stock Option Plan, the Non-Qualified Stock Option Plan and the 2002 Stock Option Plan.
+See Note 9, Stock Options, of the Notes to Consolidated Financial Statements for further information regarding these plans. - (2) Represents stock options granted in fiscal 2002 to a former shareholder of a business acquired in fiscal 1999.
+Such stock options were fully vested and transferable as of the grant date and expire ten years from the date of grant.
+The exercise price of such options was the fair market value as of the date of grant.